RTEMS/rtems-docs/user/start/gsoc.rst

 Choosing an installation prefix
 -------------------------------

 The term ``prefix`` refers to the path on your computer where the software is to be installed.
 You can refer to the :ref:`Prefix <QuickStartPrefixes>` section for details on choosing an installation prefix.
-Prefer a prefix that is writable by your user account.
+You should avoid using prefixes that require root permission, as building with root is not supported or recommended.

 Downloading the Sources
 -----------------------